LLNL/scr/doc/rst/users/integration.rst

 the application calls :code:`SCR_Start_restart()` to inform SCR that it is beginning its restart.
 SCR automatically loads the most recent checkpoint, so the application logic to identify the latest checkpoint is removed in change #13.
-During a restart, the application only needs the file name, so the checkpoint directory can be dropped from the path in change #14.
+The application can use the checkpoint name returned in :code:`SCR_Start_restart()` to construct the input path to its checkpoint file as shown in change #14.
-Instead, the application gets the path to use to open the checkpoint file via a call to :code:`SCR_Route_file()` in change #15.
+Then the application gets the routed path to use to open the checkpoint file via a call to :code:`SCR_Route_file()` in change #15.
-It then uses that path to open the file for reading in change #16.
+It uses that path to open the file for reading in change #16.
 After the process has read each of its checkpoint files, it informs SCR that it has completed reading its data with a call to :code:`SCR_Complete_restart()` in change #17.